 Using Gift Money to Minimize Your Expense

-An alternative to a zero-down mortgage is to use gift money from a family member or other approved donor.
+One alternative to a zero-down mortgage is gift money from a family member or other approved donor.
 This is known as a down payment gift.
 These days, many mortgage programs allow for gift money from approved third-party donors.
 This applies to both FHA and conventional home loans.
 Learn more about using gifts.

-It’s not truly a zero-down mortgage option, because an upfront investment is still required.
-But with this strategy, the down payment doesn’t have to come out of your own pocket.
-So it can reduce, or even eliminate, the out-of-pocket expense of buying a home in Washington State.
+It’s not truly a zero-down mortgage option, because the upfront investment is still required.
+However, with this strategy, the down payment doesn’t come out of your pocket.
+Gifting can reduce, or even eliminate the up front, out-of-pocket expense of buying a home in Washington State.

 In addition to these zero-down mortgage options for Washington home buyers, there are certain types of home loans that offer a low down payment.
 We’ve covered some of the most popular options here.